jackyzha0/jackyzha0.github.io/content/thoughts/CRDT Implementations.md

 ### Replicated Growable Array (RGA)
+Automerge the library uses this!

 Represented as a 2P-Set of vertices in a linked list.

+Essentially,
+-   Build the tree, connecting each item to its parent
+-   When an item has multiple children, sort them by sequence number then by their ID.
+-   The resulting list (or text document) can be made by flattening the tree with a depth-first traversal.

 ```ts
 type State = {